Understanding Your Bill

 - When you call to make an appointment, tell the staff why you are seeing the doctor.
 Is this a yearly exam?
 Is this a follow-up visit for high blood pressure?

-- Make sure the doctor takes your insurance plan.
+- Confirm that the doctor accepts your insurance plan.

-- Understand what your insurance plan covers and what you have to pay.
-You need to pay your health insurance copay when you visit.
+- Make sure you understand what your insurance plan covers and what you have to pay.
+It's important that you understand what your health insurance copay is, as you will need to pay the copay when you visit.

 IF YOU DO NOT HAVE HEALTH INSURANCE:

 - The Affordable Care Act gives you options for health insurance.
 You may:

 - If you do not qualify for, or choose not to buy health insurance coverage, you are considered a self-pay patient.
 This means that you will need to pay a down payment at the time of your visit.

 Primary care visits require a $30 down payment.

 Specialist visits require a $40 down payment.

 - Get a 10% discount if you can pay your entire bill at the time of your visit.